 From gay bombs to pioneering legal prostitution, the U.S. military has a fascinating history with sexuality.
 While putting together my book Turned On: A Mind-Blowing Investigation Into How Sex Has Shaped Our World, I found that the effects of the military’s sexual policies have wide-ranging repercussions on our society.
 Here are the most interesting facts I came across in my research.

-In 1862, The Union Army Legalized Prostitution In Nashville
+In 1862, The Union Army Legalized Sex Work In Nashville

-With their husbands off fighting in the Civil War, over 1,000 women in Nashville turned to prostitution to support themselves and their families financially.
-A military official responded to the growth of sex workers by rounding them up and shipping them off to Louisville and Cincinnati.
-But when those cities ordered the ships full of hookers to head back where they came from, Union officials in Nashville decided they might as well try to make prostitution safe since it would inevitably occur.
-The result was that the Union Army created America’s first system of legalized prostitution.
+With their husbands off fighting in the Civil War, over 1,000 women in Nashville became ladies of the evening to support themselves and their families financially.
+A military official responded to the growth of these types of workers by rounding them up and shipping them off to Louisville and Cincinnati.
+But when those cities ordered the ships full of women to head back where they came from, Union officials in Nashville decided they might as well try to make the trade safe since it would inevitably occur.
+The result was that the Union Army created America’s first legal system for that type of profession.

 Civil War Soldiers Were Reprimanded For Consuming Smut